MilanTodorovic/LibraryProject/README.md

 3. Some other minor changes which don't have any impact to the program itself.

 <h1>Known issues</h1>
-1. <strike>Logging in afterwards won't send emails.</strike> <br>FIXED: The session object couldn't be saved to a variable for unknown reasons
+1. <strike>Logging in afterwards won't send emails.</strike> <br>FIXED: The session object couldn't be saved to a variable for unknown reasons<br>
 2. <strike>After getting the message, that all unsent emails were sent, the program crashes.</strike> <br>FIXED: I was using .quit() on Toplevel windows instead of .destroy()

 <h1>TO DO</h1>